MicrosoftDocs/architecture-center/docs/solution-ideas/articles/multilayered-protection-azure-vm-content.md

 *Download a [Visio file][Visio version of architecture diagram] of this architecture.*

-1. **Authentication and access decisions**: The user is authenticated against Azure AD for access to the Azure portal, Azure REST APIs, Azure PowerShell or the Azure CLI.
+1. **Authentication and access decisions**: The user is authenticated against Azure AD for access to the Azure portal, Azure REST APIs, Azure PowerShell, or the Azure CLI.
 If authentication is successful, an Azure AD Conditional Access policy takes effect.
 That policy verifies whether the user meets certain criteria.
 Examples include using a managed device or signing in from a known location.
 If the user fulfills the criteria, Conditional Access grants the user access to Azure through the Azure portal or another interface.

-1. **Identity-based just-in-time access**: During the authorization process, the user gets a custom role assignment of type *eligible* through Azure AD PIM.
-With this type of role, the user needs to activate the role to access the protected resources.
-The eligibility is not *permanent*.
-Instead, it's *time-bound*, meaning the user can only activate the role within specified start and end dates.
+1. **Identity-based just-in-time access**: During authorization, Azure AD PIM assigns the user an *eligible* custom role.
+The eligibility is limited to required resources and is *time-bound*, not *permanent*.
+Within a specified time frame, the user requests activation of this role through the Azure PIM interface.

-   With this custom role, the user can access only the resources that are required for the user's purpose.
-For example, to access a VM, the user would get permissions for:

-   - Using Azure Bastion.
-   - Requesting JIT VM access in Defender for Cloud.
-   - Reading or listing VMs.

-   The user requests activation of the custom role through the Azure PIM interface.
 That request can trigger other actions.
 Examples include starting an approval workflow or prompting the user for multifactor authentication to verify identity.
 In an approval workflow, another person needs to approve the request.
-Otherwise the user isn't assigned the custom role and can't proceed to the next step.
+Otherwise the user isn't assigned the custom role and can't continue to the next step.

 1. **Network based just-in-time access**: After authentication and authorization, the custom role is temporarily linked to the user's identity.
-The user can then request JIT VM access.
+The user then requests JIT VM access.
 That access opens a connection from the Azure Bastion subnet on port 3389 for RDP or port 22 for SSH.
 The connection runs directly to the VM network interface card (NIC) or the VM NIC subnet.
-By using that connection, Azure Bastion can open an internal RDP session that's limited to the Azure virtual network and isn't exposed to the public internet.
+By using that connection, Azure Bastion opens an internal RDP session.
+The session is limited to the Azure virtual network and isn't exposed to the public internet.

-   When you configure Azure Bastion in an Azure virtual network, you need to set up a separate subnet called `AzureBastionSubnet`.
-You can then associate a network security group with that subnet.
-In that group, you can specify a source for HTTPS, or port 443, traffic such as the user's on-premises IP classless inter-domain routing (CIDR) block.
-By using this configuration, you block connections that don't come from the user's on-premises environment.

 1. **Connecting to the Azure VM**: By using a temporary token, the user accesses Azure Bastion.
 Through this service, the user establishes an indirect RDP connection to the Azure VM.
 The connection only works for a limited amount of time.

-### Components
+## Components

 This solution uses the following components:

+- [Azure Virtual Machines][Azure Virtual Machines] is an infrastructure-as-a-service (IaaS) offer.
+You can use Virtual Machines to deploy on-demand, scalable computing resources.
+In production environments that use this solution, deploy your workloads on Azure VMs.
+Then eliminate unnecessary exposure to your VMs and Azure assets.

 - [Azure AD][Azure AD] is a cloud-based identity service that controls access to Azure and other cloud apps.

-- [PIM][Privileged Identity Management (PIM)] is an Azure AD service that you can use to manage, control, and monitor access to important resources.
+- [PIM][Privileged Identity Management (PIM)] is an Azure AD service that manages, controls, and monitors access to important resources.
 In this solution, this service:

   - Limits permanent administrator access to standard and custom privileged roles.
   - Provides just-in-time identity-based access to custom roles.